Upcoming Meetings

 7:00 PM – Meeting starts.

 Please arrive early.
-Church doors are locked, and no one will be at the door to let you in after 7:00 pm.
+Church doors are locked, and you must text someone to get in after 7:00 pm.

 1320 Arapahoe St, Golden, CO 80401